jmarco01/tidydata/README.md

 <p>Finally, we column bind the tree data frames constructed into one called 'observations', and we sort it by 'subject' and 'activity'.
 This constitutes the resulting set required in step 4.</p>

 <p>For step 5, we group by the 'observations' data frame by 'subject' and 'activity', summarizing each group using the mean function.
-This set is then exported using write.table with the parameter row.names = FALSE.</p>
+This set is then exported using write.table with the parameter row.names = FALSE.
+The file created has been named <strong>observationsBySubjectActivity.txt</strong> and has been uploaded to Coursera</p>